-- Determining or verifying acoustical performance requirements for building exterior envelope elements, such as STC or Sound Transmission Loss ratings for windows and exterior walls: - 2) Review of air conditioning or other mechanical equipment regarding sound levels and placement of the equipment; - 3) Design of acoustic barriers.
-This includes the position, height, composition of the sound barrier (e.g., berm, fence or combination), and density of the materials; - 4) Review of the grading plans to verify sound barrier requirements; - 5) Design of the mitigation for mechanical equipment.
-This may include a review of sound barriers, enclosures, silencers, vibration isolators, replacement equipment; - 6) Review of operational parameters to ensure the guidelines/criteria can be met; - 7) Design of vibration mitigation measures for ground-borne vibration such as from railways; structure borne-vibration from mechanical or production equipment; and - 8) Recommending monitoring and maintenance protocols and procedures for implemented mitigation measures to avoid future compatibility issues over time.

-The LEP may be retained to review building permit drawings to verify that all required noise/vibration mitigation measures are properly shown, prior to applying for building permits.
+- Determining or verifying acoustical performance requirements for building exterior envelope elements, such as sound transmission class (STC) or sound transmission loss ratings for windows and exterior walls; - 2) Review of air conditioning or other mechanical equipment regarding sound levels and placement of the equipment;

+- Design of acoustic barriers.
+This includes the position, height, composition of the sound barrier (e.g., berm, fence or combination), and density of the materials; - Review of the grading plans to verify sound barrier requirements; - Design of the mitigation for mechanical equipment.
+This may include a review of sound barriers, enclosures, silencers, vibration isolators, and replacement equipment; - 6) Review of operational parameters to ensure the guidelines/ criteria can be met; - 7) Design of vibration mitigation measures for ground-borne vibration such as from railways; structure borne-vibration from mechanical or production equipment; and recommending monitoring and maintenance protocols and procedures for implemented mitigation measures to avoid future compatibility issues over time; and - 8) Review building permit drawings to verify that all required noise/vibration mitigation measures are properly shown, prior to applying for building permits.
 This typically also involves providing a confirmation document to the land use approval authority.

-10. CONSTRUCTION SERVICES
+CONSTRUCTION SERVICES

-The LEP may be retained to undertake as-built construction reviews, to confirm that the as-built construction of buildings, facilities and sound barriers are in conformity with the approved design/building permit drawings.

-- 2) In some cases, confirming the performance of the noise/vibration mitigation measures may require field measurements of receptor or source sound or vibration levels and comparison to the applicable criteria/limits. - 3) Where deficiencies in drawings or in as-built conditions are found, the LEP should notify the client and other relevant parties of such deficiencies, indicating what corrective measures are required. - 4) When the relevant documents, drawings and/or construction are found to be complete and acceptable, the LEP will typically be required to provide written confirmation of the acceptable status. - 5) The LEP should provide a professional opinion on the status and should not provide any form of "certification" of construction as explained in PEO Guideline "Professional Engineers Providing General Review of Construction As Required by the Ontario Building Code".
+- The LEP may be retained to undertake as-built construction reviews, to confirm that the as-built construction of buildings, facilities and sound barriers conform with the approved design/building permit drawings; - In some cases, confirming the performance of the noise/vibration mitigation measures may require field measurements of receptor or source sound or vibration levels and comparison to the applicable criteria/limits; - Where deficiencies in drawings or in as-built conditions are found, the LEP should notify the client and other relevant parties of such deficiencies, indicating what corrective measures are required; - 4) When the relevant documents, drawings and/or construction are found to be complete and acceptable, the LEP will typically be required to provide written confirmation of the acceptable status; and - 5) The LEP should provide a professional opinion on the status and should not provide any form of "certification" of construction as explained in PEO guideline Professional Engineers Providing General Review of Construction.
 Providing a "certification" expands the liability of the LEP and may invalidate professional liability insurance.
+The review could include a "confirmation" that the mitigation is appropriate.

-11. EXPERT WITNESS SERVICES
+EXPERT WITNESS SERVICES

-- 1) LEPs providing engineering services in land use planning may be retained to provide expert evidence at court and at administrative tribunal hearings where disputed land use approvals are adjudicated.
-In Ontario, the Ontario Land Tribunal is the primary administrative tribunal that deals with land use planning issues.
-Such tribunals typically operate under the same Rules of Civil Procedure 9(rules of evidence) as do the courts. - 2) Participation in hearings may require the preparation of witness statements, issues lists and professional opinions on acoustical matters such as noise and vibration impacts, land use compatibility, effectiveness of noise/vibration mitigation measures being proposed and whether compliance with applicable noise/vibration policies, guidelines, criteria or regulations will be met, in addition to the technical reports discussed above. - 3) The LEP is not an advocate for the client and should provide objective, factual and opinion evidence only on matters within the competence of the LEP, namely acoustics. - 4) Refer to the PEO guideline "The Professional Engineer as an Expert Witness" for more details.
+- LEPs providing engineering services in land use planning may be retained to provide expert evidence at court and at administrative tribunal hearings where disputed land use approvals are adjudicated.
+In Ontario, the Ontario Land Tribunal (or similar body, because the name of the tribunal has been known to change) is the primary administrative tribunal that deals with land use planning issues.
+Such tribunals typically operate under the same Rules of Civil Procedure (rules of evidence) as do the courts. - 2) Participation in hearings may require the preparation of witness statements, issues lists and professional opinions on acoustical matters such as noise and vibration impacts, land use compatibility, effectiveness of noise/vibration mitigation measures being proposed and whether compliance with applicable noise/vibration policies, guidelines, criteria or regulations will be met, in addition to the technical reports discussed above. - 3) The LEP is not an advocate for the client and should provide objective, factual and opinion evidence only on matters within the competence of the LEP, namely acoustics. - Refer to the PEO guideline The Professional Engineer as an Expert Witness for more details.

-12. STANDARDS AND GUIDELINES
+STANDARDS AND GUIDELINES